 Infra-red causes your core temperature and heart rate to increase and your body to burn more calories.

 You can burn up to 600 calories in one session!

 Our body uses energy to produce sweat.
 We burn 0.586 of a calorie to produce 1 gram or milliliter of sweat.
 A moderately conditioned person can easily sweat off up to 1000gms or more in a sauna session.
 1000ml x 0.586 cal = 586 calories burned!

 Make sure you are well hydrated before your sauna session.
-Drink a minimum of one cup of water before your session and drink plenty of water during your session.
-You may bring your own water with you and filtered water will be provided also.
+Drink at least one large glass of water before your session and drink plenty of water during your session.

 Wear as little as possible.
 Naked is best as you will sweat a lot.
 Bathers or undies are fine if you prefer.
 You will be provided with a towel to wrap around you loosely.
 The room is private so you can relax.

 Wear/bring clothes that you don’t mind changing into at the end of your session after you towel down.
-Unfortunately, we do not have shower facilities on the premises.
+We do not have shower facilities on the premises.